vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 Detection: Events forwarded by some validators are not forwarded by others.

 #### Ethereum Heartbeat
-For the Ethereum Heartbeat, we use the network parameter <ethereum_heartbeat_period>.
+For the Ethereum Heartbeat, we use the network parameter `ethereum_heartbeat_period`.
 This parameter should be either 0 or a value bigger than the number of validators; the recommended initial value is 128, which would create a hearbeat per validator about every 20 minutes (i.e., about 120 heartbeats per validator per epoch).
 Legal values are all integers larger or equal to 0.

-For every Ethereum block, if the hash of this block mod <ethereum_heartbeat_period> equals the identity of the a validator (taken mod ethereum_heartbeat_period)+1, then this validator has to forward this as an Ethereum event.
+For every Ethereum block, if the hash of this block mod `ethereum_heartbeat_period` equals the identity of the a validator (taken mod ethereum_heartbeat_period)+1, then this validator has to forward this as an Ethereum event.
 This event is confirmed by other validators just like any other Ethereum event, but then ignored.
 If that block also contains a valid Vega event that requires an action, this is forwarded independently by the normal event forwarding mechanisms.
 If the parameter is set to 0, the heartbeats are effectively turned off.

 #### Performance Measurements
-At the end of each epoch, it is counted how many Ethereum events have been forwarded by each validator; this is (number_of_ethereum_blocks_per_epoch)/ethereum_heartbeat_period)+number_of_ethereum_events_per_validator
+At the end of each epoch, it is counted how many Ethereum events have been forwarded by each validator; this is (number_of_ethereum_blocks_per_epoch)/`ethereum_heartbeat_period`)+number_of_ethereum_events_per_validator

 Let `expected_f` be the maximum number of Ethereum events forwarded by any Validator given above conditions, and `f` be the number of blocks a given validator has forwarded.
 If `expected_f` equals zero, then all scores are set to 1.
 Let `low_volume_correction` be `abs(3-expected_f)`.